sweetboss12512/Waste-of-Space-Utilities/lib/MicroStorage/README.md

 # Micro Storage
-Library for using microcontrollers as data storage
+Thingy for using microcontrollers as data storage

 ## Example Code
 ```lua